Developing live biotherapeutics products for diseases of high unmet medical need

 Siolta Therapeutics does not offer an expanded access program for our investigational products prior to FDA approval.
 Expanded access, also called compassionate use, allows access to investigational products to patients with serious or immediately life-threatening diseases who do not meet the enrollment criteria for current clinical trials.
 This policy has been established as outlined in the 21st Century Cures Act.
 The expanded access policy may be revised based on data from ongoing and future clinical development.

 Siolta Therapeutics recognizes that expanded access to potentially beneficial therapies outside of clinical trials may be valuable to patients with serious conditions, particularly in the absence of effective alternatives treatments.
 However, at this phase of clinical development, and until sufficient safety and efficacy data are collected, Siolta Therapeutics believes the best approach to characterize and understand the risks and benefits of its investigational products is through the controlled setting of clinical trials.
 We believe that executing our current and future clinical trials with the highest rigor is the optimal path forward to the regulatory approval that will allow us to ultimately reach the greatest number of patients.

 Siolta Therapeutics strongly encourages patients to speak with their physicians about possible clinical trial participation.
-Reference information about our investigational products and the ongoing clinical trials can be found on https://www.sioltatherapeutics.com and https://clinicaltrials.gov.
+Reference information about our investigational products and the ongoing clinical trials can be found at https://www.sioltatherapeutics.com/ and https://clinicaltrials.gov.
 If you have additional questions please speak to your physician or contact us at email@example.com.